 Matt Estell joined the IUPUI staff as a part-time Contract Manager.
 Matt recently completed his law degree and is licensed in the state of Indiana.
 He is assisting in the Professional Services and Software areas.

 Kimberly Harris-Spicer is the new Records Retention Clerk working with Laurie Sylvester.
 She replaces Shannon Wise.

 Kim comes to Purchasing having been a National Vendor Manager and a National Senior Buyer for the Tree of Life which was currently dispersed.
 Kim is currently working on validating W-9’s as well as some special projects.

-Loretta Gurnell, Director, Business Diversity, resigned November 26th to take a position with a subsidiary of the Raytheon Corporation.
-Rob Halter will be assuming the Business Diversity responsibilities while continuing as Executive Director of Purchasing.
-This allows the Purchasing Department to further incorporate the goals of the Office of Business Diversity into the everyday fabric of the Purchasing Department.
+Loretta Gurnell, Director, Supplier Diversity, resigned November 26th to take a position with a subsidiary of the Raytheon Corporation.
+Rob Halter will be assuming the Supplier Diversity responsibilities while continuing as Executive Director of Purchasing.
+This allows the Purchasing Department to further incorporate the goals of the Office of Supplier Diversity into the everyday fabric of the Purchasing Department.

 Sara Hammond, Director of Purchasing Administration is leaving Purchasing in Indiana for a life in the Florida sun with her husband Roy.
 However Sara is not retiring.
 She has taken a position as Director of Purchasing for Moorings Park Retirement Community in Naples Florida.
 The majority of Sara’s career has been in Life Sciences to include all scientific and medical supplies, equipment and services for clinical and research activities.
 For the past two years Sara has been working with Professional Services agreements.
 This move will afford her the opportunity to employ her purchasing skills, reengage in Life Sciences in a medical environment and enjoy a new life in Florida.
 We wish her well.